 Bunker Hill Community College is committed to an open admission policy.
 This policy offers the opportunity to enroll to those who have earned a high school diploma, a GED or an associate degree or higher and who express a desire to pursue a college education.
 To enroll in a degree or certificate program, students must apply for admission and be accepted to the College.
 Students choosing this option are referred to as "degree-seeking students."
 Students who do not choose this option are referred to as "non-degree-seeking students."
-Students are expected to be able to perform college-level work and to conduct themselves in a manner appropriate for college students.
-In cases where tests or other indicators suggest the contrary, the College reserves the right to deny admission.
+Students are expected to be able to perform college-level work and to conduct themselves in a manner appropriate for college reserves the right to deny admission.
 Students under the age of 18 may be required to sign a release form supplied by the College detailing the responsibilities of a minor taking courses at BHCC.
 All documents submitted to the College become the property of Bunker Hill Community College and will not be returned to students.